Welcome to Amtivo in the United States, formerly Orion Registrar, ASR and CMA.

 All organizations impact the environment directly through their operations or as part of a supply chain.
 From energy usage in factories and haulage to raw material use and waste generation, businesses should monitor and measure their impact and implement an environmental management system to control and improve results.

-For any organization looking to prioritize sustainability and proactively approach its environmental responsibilities, ISO 14001 can be an effective route.
+ISO 14001 can be an effective route for any organization looking to prioritize sustainability and proactively approach its environmental responsibilities.

 Planning

-Planning is a key feature of an effective EMS and focuses on designing strategies and procedures that support the effective implementation and operation of the EMS.
+Planning is a key feature of an effective EMS.
+It focuses on designing strategies and procedures that support its effective implementation and operation.

-Central to successful implementation and operation is clarity on roles and responsibilities, helping a business understand who is responsible for different aspects of the management system.
+Clarity on roles and responsibilities is central to successful implementation and operation.
+It helps a business understand who is responsible for different aspects of the management system.

-An EMS is a critical monitoring and reporting tool—with a key feature providing a centralized space for businesses to record, store, and access relevant documentation.
+An EMS is a critical monitoring and reporting tool.
+Its key feature is providing a centralized space for businesses to record, store, and access relevant documentation.

 EMS operations can include: